 Tips for RVing in Atlantic Canada

-- Before crossing the Border, make sure you have all of the necessary paperwork and know all the rules – like no guns, fireworks, felonies etc.
+- Before crossing the border for your Atlantic Canada trip, make sure you have all of the necessary paperwork and know all the rules – like no guns, fireworks, felonies etc.

 - Know how tall and wide your RV is in meters and how much it weighs in tons!
 You don’t want to guess last minute.